winstxnhdw/sgqr/README.md

 # SGQR

-A no-compromise boilerplate for projects willing to be on the cutting edge of ECMAScript and Node.
+A beautiful and typesafe zero-dependency cross-platform SGQR library.

 ## Commands